JAForbes/sum-type/readme.md

 A simple library for complex logic.
 -----------------------------------

 Logic is hard.
 There are so many permuations.
 Covering all the cases accurately would require some n dimensional tables.
-We'd like to handle all the cases correctly but often its hard to know what they all are.
+We'd like to handle all the cases correctly but often it's hard to know what they all are.

 Sum types are a great way to represent the complete possibility space.
 And because they compose you can enforce that all possible cases are checked in order to access that delicious nougat centre of data.